Nikk200/Social-Network/README.md

 ## Features

-- User registration and login using email and password (case insensitive).
+- User registration and login using first name, last name, email, and password (case insensitive).
 - Search for other users by email or name with pagination (up to 10 records per page).
 - Send, accept, and reject friend requests.
 - List of friends (users who have accepted friend requests).